SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Evaluation

-We evaluate six static analyzers on \textsc{SmartBugs-Vul} and \textsc{FORGE-Vul}, verify their high-severity findings with \sysname, and manually audit sampled outcomes; per-tool results are shown in Tables~\ref{tab:static-smartbugs} and~\ref{tab:static-forge}.
-In the tables, Findings denotes the number of high-severity reports produced by each analyzer, and Verified denotes the subset confirmed by \sysname.
-For each tool, we randomly sample 10 cases that \sysname confirmed and 10 cases that it rejected, and manually adjudicate correctness to compute $\mathrm{PPV}$ and $\mathrm{NPV}$.
-Across the two benchmark datasets, \sysname achieves 54/55 (98.18\%) and 37/40 (92.50\%) PPV, along with 43/52 (82.69\%) and 42/44 (95.45\%) NPV, respectively.
-These results highlight \sysname’s ability to translate static-analysis findings into executable PoCs accurately and to reliably validate or refute their exploitability.
+We run six static analyzers on \textsc{SmartBugs-Vul}, \textsc{FORGE-Vul} and \textsc{Latest-114}, validate the high-severity findings with \sysname, and manually audit sampled outcomes.
+As shown in Tables~\ref{tab:static-benchmarks}, \emph{Findings} denotes the number of high-severity reports produced by each analyzer, and \sysname denotes the subset confirmed by \sysname.
+PPV and NPV are determined through independent manual review by two experts.
+Because manual validation is costly, we adjudicate a randomly sampled subset.
+We determine the minimum sample size using the standard finite-population proportion formula~\cite{lohr2021sampling}.
+Specifically, we first compute the Cochran sample size for estimating a proportion under an infinite-population assumption with the standard settings (95\% confidence, margin of error $e=0.1$, conservative $p=0.5$):

-We observe pronounced dataset-dependent behavior.
-Symbolic-execution-based \emph{Mythril} and graph-based \emph{CCC} surface many issues on \textsc{SmartBugs-Vul} (287 and 156 findings) but largely fail to scale on real, complex contracts in \textsc{FORGE-Vul} due to timeouts, reporting only 4 and 0, respectively.
-Conversely, logic-oriented LLM analyzers \emph{GPTScan} and \emph{SMART-LLAMA-DPO} flag relatively few items on \textsc{SmartBugs-Vul} (7 and 61) but many more on \textsc{FORGE-Vul} (56 and 1533), reflecting their emphasis on higher-level semantic patterns prevalent in real audits.